microsoft/AcademicContent/Workshop/14. LUIS/LUIS HOL.md

     _Waking up the bot_

-1. Type "find soccer news" and press **Enter**.
-Wait for the bot to respond.
+1. Type "Find soccer news" and press **Enter**.
 After a brief pause while the bot calls out to your LUIS model, up to five relevant news articles will appear.

     ![Communicating with the bot](Images/vs-start-search.png)

     _Communicating with the bot_

 1. Type "Hello" again and press **Enter**.
-Then type "get Microsoft news" and press **Enter** again.
+Then type "get news about Microsoft" and press **Enter** again.
 What does the bot return this time?

 Feel free to try other commands such as "Get the latest health news" and continue to converse with the bot.
 It understands a relatively narrow range of commands, but for those commands that it does understand, it almost seems to know what you're saying.
 Of course, you could expand the bot's vocabulary by adding to the LUIS model that you built.
 The only limit is how much time you're willing to spend refining and enhancing the model.